dan1elt0m/unitycatalog-migrate/README.md

 Unity Catalog Migrator is a tool to migrate catalogs, schemas, and tables from Databricks to Unity Catalog.

-## Features

-- Migrate catalogs from Databricks to Unity Catalog
-- Migrate schemas from Databricks to Unity Catalog
-- Migrate tables from Databricks to Unity Catalog

 ## Requirements

 - Python 3.9 or higher